 Type 1 Diabetes in China: Building a comprehensive evidence base of its coverage, cost and care (3C)

 Broadly, however, current care and education for people with T1D are not well understood or documented in China and the prospects for people with T1DM are poor.
 The direct and indirect costs of current care for people with T1D and the investment required to improve care is not known.
 Our aim is to describe coverage, cost and care of type 1 diabetes in two regions of China-Beijing and Shantou.

 - Information of more than 1600 hospitalized patients was collected for the 1st C, the Coverage, to estimate the incidence and prevalence of T1DM

-- 869 questionnaire investigation and 804 medical chart review were conducted for the second C and the third C, the cost and the Care, to analyze the economic burden and health service
+- 869 questionnaire investigation and 804 medical chart review were conducted for the second and third "Cs", the cost and the care, to analyze the economic burden and health service

 - 132 government officers and medical staffs were interviewed with quasi-structured questionnaire to support the analysis of health economics and health service